patahto/Numbers-AI-Demo/README.md

    > 💡 **Important Notes**:
    > - If you encounter build errors, ensure all system dependencies are installed
    > - On Windows, you might need to run the terminal as Administrator
-   > - Works for the three main operating system: Windows, Mac, Linux
+   > - ONLY works for the three main operating system: Windows, Mac, and Linux
-   > -

 ## How the Bot Finds Stocks

 ### 1. Initial Screening